 But it’s only the beginning.
 Imagine two friends go shopping for a tent.
 Spotting one they like, they both crawl inside to check the capacity.
 But there’s something unusual about this scenario: One is in Toronto, the other in London.
 And neither is anywhere near a sporting goods store.
 Virtual reality, along with its first-cousin augmented reality, offers retailers the opportunity to transform how people shop!
 Mobile Apps and Websites, will soon become “so third quarter 2016”.

-Transformatory DX will empower CX
+Transformatory DX will empower Customer Experience

 Customers, stoked by these transformatory digital experiences are going to ask for more and organizations will have to deliver.
 Incumbents across all sectors from retail, mining, telecom, finance, healthcare, and others will continuously need to redesign and transform significantly.
-This transformation does not need to be radical each time if their current operating model puts the customer’s needs and wants at the center of a digital transformation strategy; enabled by redesigned customer journeys and agile delivery of insights and services.
+This transformation does not need to be radical each time if their current operating model puts the customer’s needs and wants at the center of a digital transformation strategy; enabled by redesigned customer experience journeys and agile delivery of insights and services.